workshopapps/realxchangerate.web/backend/README.md

 - change directory to the micro-service you are to work on `cd backend/<micro-service>`

 - Run the following commands

+### Installing

+Run the following command to install all the project dependencies.

 ```python
 # macOS and linuxOS